lmolsen/gamebook-web/README.md

 - Music and symbols that change based on page location
 - Music volume and pause/play controls
 - Toggleable text fade-in animation
+- Mobile responseive design
-- Server-side Wall of Fame where players who get a successful ending can post their name and an ending-associated accomplishment is applied for them
+- Server-linked Wall of Fame where players who get a successful ending can post their name

 ##  <a id="ui">UI</a>